TaitoUnited/taito-cli/README.md

     taito check deps                         # Check dependencies
     taito check deps:worker                  # Check dependencies of the worker

 With taito-cli you can take an opinionated view on version control.
-However, command usage should be optional as many developers rather use git or gui for some of these operations.
 Examples:

     taito vc env list                        # List all environment branches taito vc env: dev                        # Switch to the dev environment branch